muktoakash/SimplePythonTTSBot/README.md

 This python bot requires the following non standard python packages to be installed.

 pyttsx3
+keyboard
+jsonpickle

-This can be installed on the command line using "pip install pyttsx3"
+This can be installed on the command line using "pip install pyttsx3 keyboard jsonpickle"

 pyttsx3 Text to Speech (TTS) library for Python 2 and 3.
 Works without internet connection or delay.
 Supports multiple TTS engines, including Sapi5, nsss, and espeak.

-jsonpickle

-This can be installed on the command line using "pip install jsonpickle"

 This bot was written and tested on Windows 10 (Using espeak/SAPI5), and uses the Microsoft Voices accessible publicly in the language options.